ShirefMohammed/NestMart/docs/PRD.md

 There will be categories section and page for products for every category.

+Admins can create, update and delete a categories.

 ## Products

 Searching for products and product page.

+Admins can create, update and delete a products.

 ## Cart